 This implies that organizations should keep their applications up-to-date at all times.
-There is no denying the fact that legacy applications and software in an organization requires persistence and upgrade – it is hard fact that businesses in different parts of the world cannot ignore.
+There is no denying the fact that legacy applications and software in an organization require persistence and upgrades – it is hard fact that businesses in different parts of the world cannot ignore.
 With that as a given, most organizations face the challenge of arriving at a consensus regarding application modernization.

 Technology changes almost every day and so does the need for organizations to update their business strategies accordingly to keep up with the ever-shifting technology and business strategies.
 Application or system modernization, therefore, refers to the continued upgrade of the existing technological infrastructure such as software and applications to align with the dynamic world of technology.

-Convincing the authority in your workplace for the need of a software upgrade can be a daunting task.
-How then do you go about convincing your boss you need application replatforming?
+Convincing the authority in your workplace of the need for a software upgrade can be a daunting task.
+How then do you go about convincing your boss you need application re-platforming?
 Here are a few tips you can consider.

 Second, the decision to abandon the use of certain apps is out of the question since, it is costly, time-consuming, and a risk in terms of data loss which, most probably, is vital to the success of the organization.

-In addition, failing to modernize can lock you into using age-old systems hence, a million of inefficiencies and lack of competitiveness in your industry.
+In addition, failing to modernize can lock you into using age-old systems hence, a million inefficiencies and a lack of competitiveness in your industry.